UF Health Resident Prosthodontics

 D1-19

-Gainesville, FL 32610
+Gainesville, Florida 32610

 Hours of Operation

-Patient Information
+Patient information

 Patients are seen by Residents (graduate dental students) under the supervision of faculty who are certified prosthodontists.
 Fees are typically about 30% less than in Faculty Practice or private practice.
 Demand is high, so a waiting list may be required.

-Additional Clinics
+Additional clinics

 The Restorative Dental Sciences department offers patient care in three additional clinics: